Spring 2021 Commencement

 Degrees will be awarded and posted to transcripts on January 7, 2021 for all eligible candidates.
 Diplomas are scheduled to be mailed the first week of February 2021.
 For key dates on availability of transcripts and diplomas, please review the Academic Calendar at https://www.registrar.txstate.edu/persistent-links/academic-calendar/academic-calendar-student.html.

-I didn't attend the ceremony but I would like a diploma cover, commencement program, and academic honor cords.
+I didn't attend the in-person commencement ceremony but I would like a diploma cover, commencement program, and academic honor cords.
 What should I do?

-Commencement items such as a diploma cover, commencement program, and honor cords (if applicable) will be available in early spring 2021 for candidates that did not attend in-person ceremonies.
-Please continue to check the commencement website and your email for updated information.
+Commencement items such as a diploma cover, commencement program, and honor cords (if applicable) are available for those that did not attend the commencement ceremony by completing the Request for Commencement Items Form.
+Quantities are limited.

 The live stream videos of the Fall 2020 in-person commencement ceremonies can be found on the Commencement Videos page.

 The Difference Between Participating in Commencement and Graduating